-• Car games for kids can reinforce important early learning in areas like Critical Thinking and Core Skills
+- Car games for kids can reinforce important early learning in areas like critical thinking and reading, math, sequencing, and shape recognition.

-• Classic road trip games like I-Spy, the License Plate Game, and 20 Questions can all be adapted to support early learning
+- Classic road trip games like I-Spy, the License Plate Game, and 20 Questions can all be adapted to support early learning.

-• Asking questions that make kids think, tying games to the alphabet or math, and picking games that are enjoyable for both kids and parents makes learning on the road easier
+- Asking questions that make kids think, tying games to the alphabet or math, and picking games that are enjoyable for both kids and parents makes learning on the road easier.

-• A learning membership that grows with your child can also provide great resources for playing games in the car
+- A learning membership that grows with your child can also provide great resources for playing games in the car.

 Key Elements of Car Games